Reserves - Guidelines for Faculty and Instructors

 Print Reserves: Books

-- Instructors may drop off personal copies of books at the Circulation Desk and fill out a green "Reserves Form."
+- Instructor's and Departmental Books: please drop off personal copies of books at the Circulation Desk and fill out a green "Reserves Form."
 (NOTE: all reserves are kept safely behind the circulation desk).

 - Books can be given a 2 hour or 3 day reserve loan period.

-- Make clean, single-sided, individualy-paperclipped photocopies of the readings to be placed on reserve.
+- Make clean, single-sided, individualy-paperclipped photocopies of the article or chapter readings to be placed on reserve.

 - Please be sure to include source attribution on your paper copy.
 This would include at least the author, the book or journal title, the pages, and publication year.
 Anthing already printed on the photocopy need not be repeated, and handwritten source attributions are perfectly fine.